 - URBP 700 (formerly 787.04) Introduction to Planning (3 Credits)

-- URBP 701 History of Planned Urban Development (3 Credits)
+- URBP 701 History and Theory of Urban Planning (3 Credits)

 Urban Structures (6 Credits)